 The risks of business loss may multiply with even a single day of your commercial refrigerator malfunctioning.
 Take extra care to look for excessive condensation and frost in your freezer maintenance checklist.

 2) Severe Motor Defects

 Another significant sign that you need to replace your commercial refrigerator quickly is motor breakdowns.
-Most of the refrigerator issues begin with motor failures.
+Most refrigerator issues begin with motor failures.
 When you place your hand at the back of your refrigerator, it is a common experience that you might feel a regular warm temperature change.
 However, if your refrigerator is transmitting excessive amounts of heat, it is apparent that something is wrong with your refrigerator.